 - Extra school funding being used to support intervention activities at GCSE, often compensating for poor quality provision earlier on.

-For children who do not reach a functional standard of literacy and numeracy at primary school, the transition into secondary school often involves being streamed by ability alongside other low attaining students.
-Usually they will be taught in smaller groups, but school leaders often assign their least experienced teachers to these classes, and so the quality of specialist instruction can be poor.
-Secondary teachers are also trained to have a certain level of prior knowledge and are not generally expert in teaching more basic concepts.
+For children who do not reach a good standard of literacy and numeracy at primary school, the transition into secondary school often involves being streamed by ability alongside other low attaining students.
+Usually they will be taught in smaller groups, but new, less experienced teachers are often assigned to these classes, and so the level of specialist instruction can be limited.
+Secondary teachers are also trained to have a certain amount of prior knowledge in subject areas and are not required to be expert in teaching more basic concepts.

 As a result, the most vulnerable, often lowest attaining pupils can get stuck in a spiral of poor progress and low motivation, leading to attendance issues, behavioural challenges and sometimes even exclusion.